m0tholith/Quartermaster-Spaghetti/README.md

     * This is one that's pretty straight-forward.
 You can add a warning to someone, remove it, clear their warnings, and check their warnings.
 That's it.
   * *The Updates System:*
     * The updates system is only usable by me, what it does is just enable me to notify people for 5 minutes about an update.
 Look for the command `newupdate` with the Search in your IDE or Notepad or whatever, to find the set ID and change it if you want.
-  * *Reaction roles:*
-    * Reaction roles are reactions that give you a role set by the admins of the server.
-Once you react with it, you get it.
-Once you unreact with it, it's gone.
-You obviously can't put an emote that the bot can't reach (emotes out of the server), but you can put custom emotes in the server along with default emotes.
-There's a bug that doesn't allow for animated emotes though, so don't use that.
   * *Interacting with Elements:*
     * You can make the bot send messages, DM's, edit messages, reply to messages, edit replies, react to a message, unreact to a message, and make it send an embed.
 One of my friends' server admins love this feature so I think it's a good one.
   * *Poll System:*